 There are a few things we can all learn from the successful GirlsTakeover campaign, not just about international campaigns but about hashtag marketing in general.

-GirlsTakeover based their hashtag campaign on a real world activity on October 11.
+GirlsTakeover based their hashtag campaign on a real-world activity.
 The connection to something tangible made it easier for social media users to understand the campaign.
-That’s not to say that hashtag campaigns without real world equivalents can’t be successful — not at all.
+That’s not to say that hashtag campaigns without real-world equivalents can’t be successful — not at all.
 It’s just harder for people to get on board with an abstract concept.
-Real world activities and events also provide hashtag campaigns with shareable imagery.
+Real-world activities and events also provide hashtag campaigns with shareable imagery.
 When looking at the social wall, it feels much more like something is actually happening in the world.

 Coordinate global teams centrally